 Conservatory Choreographic Collective

-The Conservatory Choreographic Collective offers intermediate, senior and adult students ages 13 and above the opportunity to develop their skills as emergent dance artists and choreographers in a mentored workshop setting.
+The Conservatory Choreographic Collective offers dancers ages 13+ the opportunity to develop their skills as emergent dance artists and choreographers in a mentored workshop setting.
 This class is offered free of charge to any registered Conservatory student in good standing in Level IV classes and above, as an opportunity to foster and expand their technical skills and artistic voices without the burden of a financial barrier to training.
-Students in the Collective will collaborate to create and perform original choreography for public performance (such as The Juvenis Festival, Pride, Culture Days, etc., and have the opportunity to work with professional dance mentors, including works from legendary contemporary dancer Peggy Baker's Choreographic Trust.
+Students in the Collective collaborate to create and perform original works for public performance, such as The Juvenis Festival, Culture Days, etc., and have the opportunity to work with professional dance mentors, including works from legendary contemporary dancer Peggy Baker's Choreographic Trust.

 The Conservatory Choreographic Collective reflects our commitment to sponsoring the excellence, enrichment and engagement of our community's next generation of dance artists and creators; we are proud to be the first to offer this type of program in our region.